 An ASN.1 package is transformed into the equivalent SDL, before it is considered as a package, and before any Z.100 transformations.
 In this transformation, names are transformed into fully qualified identifiers where SDL requires or allows an identifier rather than a name.
 However, for conciseness, this is often omitted from the examples in this Recommendation.

 The ASN.1 module definition:

+'''

-''' myway DEFINITIONS ::=
+myway DEFINITIONS ::=

 BEGIN

 EXPORTS yes, no;

 yes BOOLEAN ::= TRUE

-no BOOLEAN ::= FALSE '''
+no BOOLEAN ::= FALSE

+END

+'''

+is the same as:

 Similarly, when the package is used in the imports of another package: